 Interest rates from your emergency fund savings

-When looking for high-interest savings accounts like UOB One or DBS Multiplier, which offer interest rates of 0.05% ~3.0% p.a., make sure to look at the complex conditions for opening certain accounts such as an initial deposit amount or withdrawal limits and fees.
+When looking for high-interest savings accounts like UOB One or DBS Multiplier, make sure to look at the terms and conditions — such as an initial deposit amount or withdrawal limits and fees — for opening certain accounts.

 Alternatively, you may consider parking your emergency fund into Endowus Cash Smart, a higher-yielding, low-risk cash solution to help you grow your rainy day savings passively.
 With a zero lock up policy, you can access your funds anytime for emergencies or accidents.

-Emergency funds are to prepare you for accidents, so having your money ready when you need it most is critical.
+Emergency funds are meant to prepare you in the event of unforeseen circumstances such as accidents, therefore having your money ready when you need it most is critical.
 Risk-free instruments such as Singapore Savings Bonds and fixed deposits keep your rainy day funds up to speed with inflation and safeguarded.

-A cash management account, like the Endowus Cash Smart Core portfolio which has a projected return of 0.8% to 0.9% p.a., allows you to grow your funds in a safe and low-risk environment without having to worry about the volatility and liquidity of your cash.
+A cash management account, like the Endowus Cash Smart Secure portfolio which has a projected return of 2.4% to 2.7% p.a. (as of 23 Sept 2022), allows you to grow your funds in a safe and low-risk environment without having to worry about the volatility and liquidity of your cash.

-Even before using your emergency funds, you should also consider carefully if you should tap on to potentially your last lifeline.
+Before using your emergency fund, you should also consider carefully if you should tap on to what is potentially your last lifeline.
 Some questions that you should ask yourself include:

 - Am I able to defer or spread out the payment?